 Midterm exam week:

-At Engineering 101, students experienced a calculus lecture focusing on the Heaviside function.
-Watch as Professor Andrew Beltaos takes your through a sample lecture to get a sense of what university classrooms are like.
+Below you can watch as Professor Andrew Beltaos takes you through a sample lecture to get a sense of what university classrooms are like.
 Hear the questions that first-year Engineering students asked after the lecture at 38:40.

 Engineering at Waterloo is a challenging program, but there are many sources of help available: